 More importantly a day where all those little butterflies in your stomach come back and that rush of passion for a night of “fun” (wink, wink) get you all excited.

-Problem is... you got a three year old ruining the mood by throwing a tantrum on the floor because Target ran out of Paw Patrol valentines (If it hasn’t happened to you, consider yourself lucky).
+The problem is... you got a three-year-old ruining the mood by throwing a tantrum on the floor because Target ran out of Paw Patrol valentines (If it hasn’t happened to you, consider yourself lucky).

 Through all that chaos and glitter glue, you completely forget to get something for your partner.
 Not because you are a bad spouse, but because holidays take on a whole new meaning with kids.